 What Makes a Diamond Cut Grade?
 Types of Diamond Reflection

 What determines the quality of the diamond Cut?
 In other words, what makes an artisan professional in creating a perfect cut from another mid-pro artisan?

 We’ve said a before that Cut is the most influencing factor in light reflection through a diamond, when a diamond is cut to ideal proportions, light gets reflected very well, on the contrary, a poor cut results in light going through the diamond and exit from the other sides.

-That’s why we always insist on investing the most on an ideal or at least very good cut, more that any other diamond characteristic.
+That’s why we always insist on investing the most on an ideal or at least very good cut, more than any other diamond characteristic.